ISG-Siegen/assembled/README.md

 ## A Comment on Validation Data

-By default and by design, Metatask created only from OpenML data do not have inner fold validation data.
+By default, and by design, Metatask created only from OpenML data do not have inner fold validation data.
 To train an ensemble techniques on metataks created only from OpenML data, we split a fold's predictions on the fold's test data of into ensemble_train and ensemble_test data.
 With ensemble_train being used to build/train the ensemble and ensemble_test being used to evaluate the ensemble.